-In the 30-day online course called: Calming the Storm: How Discovering Meaning Can Change Your Life, each day for 3 minutes or less, you are given a story, the lesson offered by the story and a specific action that you can take to help you to discover your meaning and purpose.
+In the 30-day online course (or once per week on Skype over 30 weeks) called: Calming the Storm: How Discovering Meaning Can Change Your Life, each day for 3 minutes or less, you are given a story, the lesson offered by the story and a specific action that you can take to help you to discover your meaning and purpose.
 Stories are offered that are personal stories, or stories about others such as Viktor Frankl, Nelson Mandela, Beethoven, Helen Keller, Jack Kerouac, James Hillman, Helen Martins, The Buddha, Temple Grandin, Tara Brach, Carl Rogers, a Taoist Story, an Indian Fable, Henry Ford, Thomas Edison, Albert Einstein, a story from Logotherapy and Jerry Long.
 Below are some short extracts from each day and story.

 Day 1 – “This too shall pass” – Personal Story – “I looked around at what was left of my married life.
 The empty room echoed as I absorbed the end of a relationship, the end of a home and the chaos around me.”